UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Key Takeaways

-• Supply and delivery charges make up the bulk of your statement, covering the cost of generating power and bringing it to your home.
+• Supply and delivery charges make up the bulk of your statement, covering the cost of generating power and bringing it directly to your home.

 Why Breaking Down Your Monthly Energy Statement Matters